 About

-I am currently a research assistant at the Goethe University in Frankfurt am Main and am working on my postdoc project on female authorship and multilingualism in the European Enlightenment (France, Spain, Portugal).
+Currently, I am teaching Comparative Literature at the Goethe University in Frankfurt/Main, where I am working on a book on Multilingualism and female erudition in the European Enlightenment (France, Spain, Portugal)

 Resume